Business Cards UK Guide: Design, Print Specs, and Best Practices

 Should I use a QR code on my business card?

-Yes, adding a QR code is highly recommended as it seamlessly bridges the physical card with your digital presence, linking directly to your website, LinkedIn profile, or portfolio, enhancing engagement and ease of follow-up.
+Yes, adding a QR code is highly recommended as it smoothly bridges the physical card with your digital presence, linking directly to your website, LinkedIn profile, or portfolio, enhancing engagement and ease of follow-up.

-What is the best paper weight for business cards?
+what’s the best paper weight for business cards?

 For a professional feel, aim for a minimum of 300gsm cardstock.
 Heavier weights like 350gsm or 400gsm offer a more premium and durable impression, making your card feel more substantial and high-quality.